ndonkoHenri/Flet-Samples/Markdown Editor/README.md

 [Markdown](https://en.wikipedia.org/wiki/Markdown) is a lightweight markup language for creating formatted text using a plain-text editor.

-The originator describes it as follows:
+The creator of Markdown(John Gruber) describes it as follows:

 > Markdown is a text-to-HTML conversion tool for web writers.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).
 > -- http://daringfireball.net/projects/markdown/